jmharris903/Railscast-for-Roam-Research-Theme/readme.md

 /* RR change: MINIMIZE QUERIES: add any one of the following tags before the beginning of your query (in the same block):

     #min-title = hides the page reference link / page title
-  #min-con = hides the contextual reference infromation (breadcrumbs)
+    #min-con = hides the contextual reference information (breadcrumbs)
     #minimal = hides both the title and the context
     #min-q = hides the query string, similar to legacy behavior
     #min-all = hides everything — title, context, and query string

 inspired by Matt Goldenberg */